 Step 6: Delivery

 Delivery time is the most exciting part of the entire journey.
-This is what everyone is hoping and dreaming for, and as an agency we do strive to help make this time as special as possible.
+This is what everyone is hoping and dreaming for, and as an agency we do strive to help make this time special.
 Having a baby can take anywhere from just a few hours to a couple of days.
 We will make sure all legal documentation and admittance paperwork is submitted ahead of time to ensure the delivery process is as smooth as possible.

 Step 7: Bringing Home Baby

 Now that the baby(ies) have arrived, it is time to bring your bundle(s) of joy home.
 When the baby(ies) is ready to leave the hospital, the new, proud parents will be taking them home just like every new parent.
 For international clients, there will be a few weeks (2-3) you will need to stay in the United States so birth certificate, passport paperwork, and documents can be processed.

 The cost of surrogacy is something that can vary drastically due to several circumstances, however, the average cost of a surrogacy journey is usually $150,000+ for all parties involved.
 Some of the things that have great impact on the cost are medical insurance, newborn costs, and complications.